Blogs

 Mykonos, Santorini, Naxos, Ios – the Cyclades islands contain some of the most iconic destinations in the Mediterranean.
 If we had to pick a part of the country for first-time visitors after a quintessential Greek experience, this would unquestionably be it!
 We're talking whitewashed villages on dusty hills, sun-baked beaches crowded by gnarled olive trees, mountains of sage and thyme, tavernas that serve lemon-doused fish cuts under bougainvillea – travel brochure stuff.
 This ultimate guide to Cyclades island hopping will delve into the very heart of this famous region.
 It will showcase some of the must-see spots that speckle the azure middle of the Aegean Sea and offer some tips on popular ways to move between them.
 We'll also reveal the best times to travel to the Cyclades islands, no matter if you're after heady summertime party days on Mykonos or September beach-hunting sessions on Milos.

-• Where are the Cyclades islands?
+Where Are the Cyclades Islands, Exactly?

 The Cyclades islands stretch from the very end of the Attica Peninsula (the home of Athens) into the depths of the Aegean Sea.
 They sort of bridge the gap between mainland Greece and Crete, running north to south in a paint-brush splatter (white paint, of course).
 The northernmost of the isles is Andros, closely followed by Kea, which sits just a stone's throw from the ports on the eastern side of the capital.
 Furthest south is Santorini, a rugged island and onetime volcano, washed by the waves a mere 300 miles from the coast of North Africa.

-When to visit the Cyclades
+When to Visit the Cyclades

 The Cyclades islands follow a very clear seasonal pattern.
 Scorching in summer, warm in spring and autumn, and chilly with breezes in winter, it shouldn't be too hard to decipher when most of the crowds come.
 But we think every season has its draws…

-The Cyclades in winter
+The Cyclades in Winter

 Many of the Cyclades islands survive on tourism.
 That means things often go into hibernation during the winter – tavernas stop serving, hotels close.
 Your best bet is to choose one of the lived-in, local isles.
 Places like Kea and Tinos are great options.
 It might be chilly, though.
 Even Santorini, the southernmost of the Cyclades, sees daily averages of 15 C in December.
 Inter-island ferries can also stop for the winter, making it hard to plan Cyclades island hopping trips.